mkortekaas/RainBypass/README.md

 # Getting Started

+NOTE: as of late 2018 wunderground no longer has API access - the rest of this document is thus moot :-/

 Create a developer key @ weather underground to obtain the weather data.

 To see if it works run the following command and verify the returned JSON